Health Bill update: Questions raised about how people's experiences will be heard

 Why does it matter who listens?

-Some people feel more comfortable speaking to an organisation that is separate from these, particularly when discussing sensitive issues or situations where they feel they have not been listened to.
+Many people tell us they are more comfortable sharing their experiences with an organisation that is separate from the NHS and local councils, particularly when discussing sensitive issues or situations where they feel they have not been listened to.
+That independence helps build trust and confidence that people's experiences will be heard and considered fairly.

 Every year, thousands of people across North Yorkshire share their experiences with Healthwatch, helping identify problems, highlight good practice and influence improvements.